Coastal Cleanup Day 2014

 Richmond Shoreline @ Shimada Friendship Park -Click here to register

 As well as multiple locations throughout Contra Costa County, including other sites in Richmond, Albany, Orinda, Pinole, Pittsburg, Bay Point, and many more. - Click here to register

-All cleanup supplies are provided-- bucket, gloves, data card, pencil, etc. However, in an effort to make this a less wasteful event, we encourage everyone to bring their own refillable water bottle, bucket and gloves.
+All cleanup supplies are provided—however, in an effort to make this event as waste-free as possible we encourage everyone to bring their own refillable water bottle, bucket and gloves.
 For safety, wear closed-toed shoes to avoid stepping on anything sharp.
 And be sure to remember a hat and sunscreen for proper sun protection.

 Small sifters and rakes are great for kids so that they can spend time looking for marine debris around the beach area.

 In addition to the cleanup, we also provide data cards, which are used by volunteers to indicate which type of trash they come across most often.
 The data is then collected and sent to the California Coastal Commission who uses the information to help generate ways to reduce certain types of marine debris.
 We will have great prizes donated from local businesses for volunteers that fill out a data card.

 Call to Kayakers!
 We are looking for 10 experienced kayakers to join the Flotsam Flotilla and help clean up the mess that has already reached the Bay.
 Many thanks to REI for their generous support for the event by providing us with Outdoor School staff and kayaks for a handful of 'yakers' on a first come, first served basis.
 Experienced kayakers are welcome to join us in their own boat.
 If you are interested, please contact us Sigrid Mueller or call (510) 665-3430.

 Waiver forms: Each volunteer must have a signed waiver form to participate.
 Children must be accompanied by an adult.
 To save time at the registration table, print and complete waiver here (English | Espanol).